Advancing Mobile Meat Slaughter and Processing In Ohio and Central Appalachia

-ACEnet and collaborators Angela Blatt, Paul Dorrance, and Rachel Tayse are excited to embark on a USDA Local Foods Promotion Program (LFPP) project, “Planning to Advance Mobile Meat Slaughter and Processing in Ohio and Central Appalachia” from September 2020 – March 2022.
+ACEnet and collaborators Angela Blatt, Paul Dorrance, and Rachel Tayse completed a USDA Local Foods Promotion Program (LFPP) project, “Planning to Advance Mobile Meat Slaughter and Processing in Ohio and Central Appalachia” from September 2020 – March 2022.

-Demand for local meat continues to grow, but bottlenecks in the local meat value chain, especially the limited processing capacity, continue to inhibit the market opportunities for livestock farmers in Ohio and Central Appalachia.
-This 18-month planning project will test the need for an additional local meat value chain intervention that serves red meat livestock farmers, processors, and consumers.
+Demand for local meat continues to grow, but bottlenecks in the local meat value chain, especially the limited processing capacity, inhibit the market opportunities for livestock farmers in Ohio and Central Appalachia.
+This 18-month planning project tested the need for an additional local meat value chain intervention that serves red meat livestock farmers, processors, and consumers.

 If you would like to participate in this effort, or just keep tabs on our progress over the next year, please click the button below to complete our contact form and we’ll stay connected.